lyhongduc123/docker_elk/README.md

 - Make sure both Logstash and Frappe services are in the **same Docker network**.
 - The gelf-address should be send to **127.0.0.1** not the container (localhost won't work)
+- Logstash in this project mount Frappe's logs volume, that is why you need to run Frappe first
 - You don't need to directly modify the 3rd compose (pwd.yml), you can create a override yml file and specify it when build

+Example:
 ```yaml
 services:
   frontend: